-The civil work is carried out departmentally as well as through contractors.
+In the case of civil works divisions and other projects, the work is carried out departmentally as well as through contractors.
 Where works is executed through contractors the main emphasis should be on the close scrutiny of the terms and conditions of the contracts entered into, so as to see that the rules/orders in force have not been violated.
 Any payments made or expenditure incurred beyond the scope of the contracts have to be examined, analyzed and justification ascertained.
+In audit of the operation and maintenance divisions the following aspects may be specifically seen;